CausaLM: Causal Model Explanation Through Counterfactual Language Models: Causal Model Explanation

-One way of implementing the $IMA$ \textit{TC} head is inspired by the BERT's $MLM$ head.
+Where $\theta_{bert}$ denotes all of BERT's parameters, except those devoted to $\theta_{mlm},\theta_{nsp},\theta_{tc}$ and $\theta_{cc}$. $\lambda$ is a hyper-parameter which controls the relative weight of the adversarial task.
+One way of implementing the $IMA$ \textit{TC} head is inspired by BERT's $MLM$ head.
 That is, masking \textit{Adjectives} and \textit{Non-adjectives}, then predicting whether the masked token is an adjective.
-Following the \textit{gradient reversal} method presented in~\citet{ganin2016domain},~\footnote{See equation $9-10$ and $13-15$ in~\citet{ganin2016domain}.} we add this task with a layer which leaves the input unchanged during forward propagation, yet reverses its corresponding gradient by multiplying it with a negative scalar during back propagation. \textit{Gradient reversal} ensures that the features over the two text types (with/without \textit{Adjectives}) are made similar (as indistinguishable as possible for the $IMA$ classifier), thus resulting in an adjective-invariant representation.
-By optimizing this objective, the parameters of the underlying language representation are simultaneously optimized in order to minimize the $MLM$ loss and maximize the $IMA$ loss, encouraging adjective-invariant features to emerge.
-For the \textit{CC} objective, we can add any of the classification tasks suggested above for $PF$ (\textit{CC}), following the definition of the world model (i.e. the causal graph) the researcher is assuming.
+Following the \textit{gradient reversal} method (\citet{ganin2016domain}, henceforth DANN),\footnote{See equations $9-10$ and $13-15$ in~\citet{ganin2016domain}.} we add this task with a layer which leaves the input unchanged during forward propagation, yet reverses its corresponding gradients by multiplying them with a negative scalar ($-\lambda$) during back propagation.